Super-robbin/CV/README.md

 ### Teamwork and Collaboration

-Although I can work alone, I definitely thrive when working in a team.
-During my experiences as shop manager and receptionist, I focused on building strong relationship between team members.
-It is something that comes naturally to me, mainly because of my friendly personality.
-I tend to value collaboration, it generally leads to healthy working environment and improved performances.
-These skills came useful at Makers when working on group projects like MakersBnB and Acebook.
-I always made sure that everyone in the team was doing well and felt free to speak up.
+While I am capable of working independently, I truly excel when collaborating within a team.
+Throughout my roles as a shop manager and receptionist, I placed a strong emphasis on nurturing robust relationships among team members.
+This comes naturally to me, largely due to my friendly disposition.
+I place great importance on teamwork, as it consistently fosters a productive work environment and enhances overall performance.
+These abilities were especially valuable during my time at Makers, particularly when collaborating on group projects like MyPlace, Acebook and MakersBnB.
+I consistently ensured the well-being of all team members and encouraged open communication.

 ### Problem-solving

-I have always liked solving problems and riddles.
-However, my experience at Pixxa as shop manager significantly improved my critical thinking and my approach towards problems.
-When managing a shop, everyday was a different challenge.
-I developed a much deeper understanding on how to eveluate problems by finding the causes, analysing a range of possible solutions and eventually making a decision.
-The valuable knowledge gained at Pixxa ensured a much stronger journey during my business studies at University of West London and Makers, where problem-solving was key to succeed.
+Solving problems and unraveling puzzles has always been a passion of mine.
+However, my role as a shop manager at Pixxa significantly enhanced my critical thinking and problem-solving skills.
+Managing a shop presented me with unique challenges each day, prompting me to develop a much deeper understanding of problem assessment This involved analysing the causes, considering a diverse range of potential solutions, and ultimately making well-informed decisions.
+The invaluable insights I gained at Pixxa greatly enriched my academic journey, particularly during my business studies at the University of West London and my time at Makers, where problem-solving skills were indispensable for success.

 ### Active-listener